jzer7/onedigit/README.md

 ...
 ```

-Expanding the operations to allow multiplication results in smaller solutions:
+Expanding the operations to allow multiplication results in less costly solutions:

 ```
+25 = 5 + 5 + 5 + 5 + 5

 25 = 5 * 5
 ```